 We are often asked what new clients should bring to the consultation.
 The short answer is everything you have related to the case.
 Such things include, but are not limited to: accident or crash reports, photographs, medical records, witness information, and a medical history.

-The more information provided at the time of the consultation, the more thorough the consultation may be.
+The more information provided at the time of the consultation, the more thorough the free consultation may be.
 That being said, the only thing required during a consultation is the new client himself/herself.
 Any documentation, photographs, etc., can be located later.

 What Happens During the Consultation?